Refugee Mental Health: What You Need To Know

 The Future of Refugee / IDP Mental Health

-Refugees may face extreme hardships: the violence, loss, and isolation they often experience is traumatic.
+Refugees may face extreme hardships: the violence, loss, and isolation they often experience are traumatic.
 Such trauma can compound individuals’ existing mental health issues and past adversities.

 While many people are resilient, even in the face of extremely stressful circumstances, others require mental health treatment.
 All displaced persons deserve support as they resettle in their new homes.
 As a society, we need to welcome them.
 This begins with understanding their experiences and knowing how to help.